 Hi friends!
 It’s time for another recycle transformation!
 You know me, I am always trying to upcycle my old furniture and accessories and turn them into something new again.
 Right down to this little serving tray.
 Who knew it had so much potential?
+Are you ready for my Drab to Fab Tray Transformation?

 There is nothing I love more than the pairing crisp white again an espresso brown.
 It’s my favorite.
 It’s modern and classy but can also have a rustic feel.